Decorative service page background

 If your knee pain is caused by damaged cartilage, Autologous Chondrocyte Implantation (ACI) offers a way to rebuild it using your own body.
 This is a two-step process that feels a bit like science fiction.
 First, a surgeon takes a very small, healthy sample of your cartilage.
 These cells are then sent to a lab where they are grown and multiplied for a few weeks.
 Once there are enough new cells, they are implanted back into the damaged area of your knee joint.
 This technique encourages your body to grow new, healthy cartilage, repairing the joint from the inside out.

-PRP & Biologics: Harness Your Body's Natural Healing
+PRP & Biologics: Supporting Your Body's Healing Power

 Orthobiologic treatments, like platelet-rich plasma (PRP) therapy, are all about giving your body a concentrated dose of its own healing power.
 These therapies use natural components taken directly from your own body—like platelets from your blood—to kickstart the repair process.
 For PRP, a small amount of your blood is drawn and spun in a centrifuge to separate the platelets, which are packed with growth factors.
 This platelet-rich plasma is then injected into your knee joint.
 The goal is to enhance your body's healing response, reduce inflammation, and help restore function naturally.